 K-12 Schools in the United States

-In the United States, students usually begin a formal educational program around age five or six in kindergarten.
-Children then complete grade levels one to 12 before attending college or university.
+In the United States, students begin formal education around age five or six.
+Generally, elementary and secondary school grades kindergarten through grade 12 (K-12) are required, after which a student may choose to attend college or university.
 There are two types of kindergarten through grade 12 (K-12) schools in the United States: public and private.
-Laws regarding ages for compulsory education vary by state.
+Laws regarding compulsory education vary by state.
+They address starting and ending ages, as well as level of participation.
 These laws apply to both public and private K-12 schools.
-For a better understanding of these requirements please visit our Kindergarten to Grade 12 Schools page and talk to school officials in the state in which you plan to live.
+For a better understanding of these requirements, please visit our Kindergarten to Grade 12 Schools page and talk to school officials in the state where the student plans to live.

-Local, state and federal tax revenue fund public schools.
-An F-1 student may attend an Student and Exchange Visitor Program (SEVP)-certified public high school (grades nine through 12), with certain restrictions:
+Local, state and federal tax revenue funds public schools.
+An F-1 or M-1 student may attend a Student and Exchange Visitor Program (SEVP)-certified public secondary school (i.e., high school; grades 9-12), with certain restrictions:

 - Must pay the full, unsubsidized per capita cost of attending the school district.
-Payment of this fee must occur before the child applies for an F-1 visa.
-You must be able to present proof of this payment is at the visa interview and at the port of entry when you apply for admission into the United States.
+Payment of this fee must occur before the student applies for an F-1 or M-1 visa.
+You must be able to present proof of this payment at the visa interview and at the port of entry when applying for admission into the United States.

-An F-1 student may not attend a public school for kindergarten through grade eight because those schools cannot be SEVP-certified.
+An F-1 or M-1 student may not attend a public school for grades kindergarten through eight because those schools cannot be SEVP-certified.

 For more information concerning the SEVP rules and regulations for public high schools, please visit our Grade 9 to Grade 12 Public Schools page.

-Tuition (not – as with public schools – local, state and federal tax revenue) funds private schools.
-International students may apply for F-1 status to attend a private, SEVP-certified school for grades K-12.
+Unlike public schools that are primarily funded by local, state and federal tax revenue, tuition funds private schools.
+International students may apply for F-1 or M-1 status to attend a private, SEVP-certified school for grades K-12.
 Unlike public schools, regulations place no limit on the length of time an F-1 student may attend a private, SEVP-certified school.